Paul Mitchell Tea Tree Shaping Cream Review

 How does the tea tree oil within make a difference in this hair cream?
 Well, it is an essential oil that comes from Melaleuca alternifolia, or the tea tree.
 Tea tree oil has long been used as a natural aid in the prevention and treatment of maladies.
 However, in this hair styling cream, the tea tree oil provides entirely different benefits and strengths.

 Rather than keeping illness at bay, the tea tree oil works to keep dandruff at bay and strengthen the efficiency and hold of the cream.
-You can find out more about this incredible oil by checking out our article – Multitasking Tea Tree.

 Back to our product, it is a high end shaping cream that goes on very easily without clumping.
 It has a nice, natural scent from the tea tree oil.
 As most shaping creams it seems, it has a medium hold and low shine.
 It’s a bit waxy coming out of the puck- shaped container, but it goes on pretty easily.